Project

 Project Description

-• The 455,000-sf TRACK at new balance draws elite athletes from all around the world and offers a rare combination of world-class athletic opportunities.
+• The 455,000-sf TRACK at new balance is the centerpiece of Boston Landing and draws elite athletes from all around the world and offers a rare combination of world-class athletic opportunities.

 • The centerpiece of the building is its hydraulic track, which is among the fastest in the world, supports multiple simultaneous events, and can transform during the offseason into venues for in-season sports.